-Trigger trombones are known to have two types of linkage: String and mechanical.
-Although they share a purpose, the difference between them lies in what keeps them together.
-Mechanical linkage has metal arms with ball and socket joints, requiring less maintenance than a string.
-The only disadvantage is the clicking noise it makes.
-On the other hand, the string linkage, as the name implies, moves the parts of the valve with a string that is wrapped around them.
-Despite being a favorite due to how silent it is, the strings tend to break and need adjusting.
+Trigger trombones can operate with either mechanical or string linkage, and while they serve the same purpose, they differ in how they are constructed.
+Mechanical linkage has metal arms with ball and socket joints and requires less maintenance than a string linkage.
+The only disadvantage of mechanical linkage is that it produces a clicking noise.
+The string linkage, on the other hand, moves the parts of the valve with a string that is wrapped around them.
+Although it is quieter than mechanical linkage, the strings tend to break and need frequent adjustment.

 Now, which trigger trombones are the best?